pkiyer/f5-101-lab-kubernetes/docs/f5-asp-and-f5-kube-proxy/f5-asp-and-kube-proxy-test.rst

 * The service: will define our access our application.
 It will also contains annotations to leverage the ASP Lightweight proxy

 Create a file called *my-backend-deployment.yaml*.
-Here is its content:
+Here is its content:    ---> Please use the file in /home/ubuntu/f5-demo

 ::